- What other names is Beta-carotene known by?

 - Cataracts.
-Taking beta-carotene alone or in combination with vitamin C, vitamin E, and zinc, for up to 8 years does not reduce the incidence or progression of cataracts.
+Taking beta-carotene alone or in combination with vitamin C, vitamin E, and zinc, for up to 8 years is unlikely to reduce the incidence or progression of cataracts.

 - Cystic fibrosis.
-Taking beta-carotene by mouth for up to 14 months does not improve lung health in people with cystic fibrosis.
+Taking beta-carotene by mouth for up to 14 months does not improve lung function in people with cystic fibrosis.

 - Diabetes.
 Some early research suggests that eating a diet containing higher amounts of beta-carotene is linked with a reduced risk of developing type 2 diabetes.
-However, conflicting evidence exists.
-Taking beta-carotene supplements does not reduce the risk of developing type 2 diabetes or the risk of experiencing complications associated with diabetes.
+However, taking beta-carotene supplements does not reduce the risk of developing diabetes or diabetes-related complications.

 - Moles.
 Research shows that taking beta-carotene by mouth for 3 years does not reduce the development of new moles.

 - Overall risk of death.
-Some research suggests that taking supplements containing beta-carotene, vitamin C, vitamin E, selenium, and zinc for about 7 years might lower the risk of death in men, but not women.
-However, other research shows that taking larger doses of beta-carotene in for up to 12 years may increase the risk of death in both men and women.
+Some research suggests that taking supplements containing beta-carotene, vitamin C, vitamin E, selenium, and zinc for about 7 years might lower the risk of death in men.
+However, it doesn't seem to benefit women.
+Also, other research shows that taking larger doses of beta-carotene in for up to 12 years may increase the risk of death in both men and women.

 - Stroke.
-Taking beta-carotene by mouth for about 6 years has no effect on the risk of stroke in male smokers.
+Taking beta-carotene by mouth for about 6 years does not reduce the risk of stroke in male smokers.
 Also, there is some evidence that taking beta-carotene supplements increases the risk of bleeding in the brain in people who drink alcohol.